geeth24/hypergo/README.md

 ## Features

 - Create and manage short URLs
-- PostgreSQL database for data persistence
+- PostgreSQL database for permanent storage of shortcuts
-- Redis caching for improved performance
+- Redis caching for high-performance caching
 - Dockerized for easy deployment
 - Web interface included